petershin/liferay-learn/docs/dxp/latest/en/liferay-development/tooling/blade-cli/generating-projects-with-blade-cli.md

 ## Converting Legacy Plugins SDK Projects

-If you have Liferay projects prior to version 7.0, they are in a Plugins SDK.
+If you have Liferay projects before version 7.0, they are in a Plugins SDK.
 To use them with any version of Liferay beyond 6.2, you must migrate them from the Plugins SDK to a Liferay Workspace.

+1. Make sure the projects in your Plugins SDK are ready to deploy.
+For example, Service Builder services should already be generated.

 1. Create a [Liferay Workspace](#creating-a-liferay-workspace) if you haven't already.